Louisiana State University-Alexandria

 ROI Score: 43/100 · Poor Value

-Louisiana State University-Alexandria scores 43 (Poor Value) despite having the lowest net price in this batch: $7,065 per year and $28,260 total four-year cost.
+Louisiana State University-Alexandria scores 43 (Poor Value) despite having the lowest net price in our dataset: $7,065 per year and $28,260 total four-year cost.
 The school is pulled down by a 34.2% completion rate and a 23.4-year payback period.
-Median 6-year earnings of $33,000 are very low, and the 5-year loan repayment rate drops sharply to 57.3% after an initial 80% at year one and three -- an unusual pattern suggesting many borrowers re-enter deferment or default between years three and five.
+Median 6-year earnings of $33,000 are very low, and the 5-year loan repayment rate drops sharply to 57.3% after an initial 80% at year one and three - an unusual pattern suggesting many borrowers re-enter deferment or default between years three and five.
 Nursing is the only program with strong outcomes; the rest of the program catalog produces C-grade or weaker results.

 The data raises concerns about Louisiana State University-Alexandria